-Less than a dozen old laws, that are currently reversed, would overcome this abstract enemy if reinstated.
+Less than a dozen old laws, that are currently reversed, would overcome this abstract problem if reinstated.

 We could easily and all at once make government smaller and increase social services, take care of our Vets, lower taxes and provide everyone with the quality of life we need to then focus on other social issues.
 We just need to demand and reformat corporate regulation.
 One cause, one nation.
 It’s the one thing we can unite on.

 Once we overcome this shared problem, we can go back to debating things like immigration, abortion and gay marriage.
 And, if we can improve the economic playing field, we won’t need drastic taxes — wealth will be distributed more justly in the first place.

 These executives and large shareholders play by completely different rules.

 While corporations can declare bankruptcy, homeowners and students aren’t able to do so.
 When banks hit that point, they got bailed out by the government while their top hitters stayed rich with our money.